 The USC Young Researchers Program is the brainchild of Earth Science graduate students Laurie Chong and Carie Frantz and was developed under the guidance of Professor Will Berelson.
 The program was conceived in the fall of 2008 as a way to bring local high school students, especially disadvantaged and traditionally underrepresented students, to USC to experience research first-hand and to encourage these students to attend college and pursue careers in the sciences.
 The inaugural year of the program--the summer of 2009--saw seven students from two USC-neighborhood schools doing work in six different labs in the Earth and Marine Environmental Science Departments.
 After presenting their research posters at the end of the six weeks to friends, teachers, family, and USC students and professors, students reported that the program made them feel more confident in their abilities and more likely to go to college.
 We considered this a great success.

-The program wrapped up its fifth year this past summer (2013).
-Check out what our students did last summer on our 2013 Program page.
+The program wrapped up its sixth year this past summer (2014).
+Check out what our students did last summer on our 2014 Program page.

 Financial support for this program has generously been provided by:USC Dornsife College of Letters, Arts, & Sciences Graduate Student Professionalization Initiative

 USC Women in Science and Engineering (WiSE); and check out WiSE and YRP

 We also thank the following organizations for volunteering time and services (including field trips and food!) to make this program possible:USC Wrigley Institute NASA Jet Propulsion Laboratory